SeattleChris/hepcat/README.md

 ### Amazon Web Service - AWS

 This app has been successfully installed on [Amazon Web Service (AWS)](https://aws.amazon.com/), using Elastic Beanstalk (EBS).
 The repo has an appropriate `.ebignore` file.
-Environment configuration templates can be found in the `.elasticbeanstalk/` to make `config.yml` and `01_env.config` (respectively in each folder) files.
+Environment configuration templates can be found in the `.elasticbeanstalk/` to make `config.yml` and `01_env.config` files, respectively in each folder.
 These new files should never be added to the repo.
 The `.ebextensions` directory also has AWS EBS setup and management procedures used on AWS.
+In the hepcat app there is a management command added for creating the initial superuser (which is called by procedures in `.ebextensions`).
+The `.env` file should also be updated with appropriate AWS settings, such as setting `S3=True` to use S3 buckets, as well as various location definitions.

 While AWS is an industry standard, it may not be the best choice for organizations that expect low or even medium usage.